 The guides contain GPS generated TOPO maps with the mileage shown on the

 The TOPO maps are constructed using Terrain Navigator Pro from MyTopo.com.

-Highlights are tied to the mileage and have a resolution of tenths of a
+Highlights are tied to the mileage and have a resolution of a few tenths of a

-You may purchase the guides in a few stores in GA, SC, and NC and at some
+You may purchase the guides in a few stores in GA, and NC.
+Please

 Make payment to John Ray.

 John R Ray

 Central, SC 29630-9593

 FOR ALL FOUR